resourcepool/training-java/README.md

 ####4.3.10.
 Threadlocal
 Replace existing connection logic with a ThreadLocal object.

+#### 4.3.11 Gatling Test of your application
+You can now stress-test your web application with the gatling test present in the folder gatling-test.
+See the README present in the gatling-test folder for more explanations.
+Choose the simulation without Spring Security.

 ###4.4 Continuous Integration / Continuous Delivery
 We want to setup a continuous integration/delivery  system for our webapp with [Jenkins](https://jenkins-ci.org/) and [Docker](https://www.docker.com).
 Each time we push on master we want Jenkins to retrieve the changes, compile, test on a specific environment, build and push the new image to a registry, then automatically deploy the new image on the Cloud.